Wide Mouth Mason: Career

 Wide Mouth Mason returned in 2002 with two albums.
 The first, Rained Out Parade, featured a heavier emphasis on the blues, a deliberate lo-fi production style, and the featured title track.
 It received a 2003 Juno nomination for Rock Album of the Year.
 The second album, Greatest Hits, was released exclusively in China.

 When its contract with Warner expired, the band signed a license agreement with Curve Music in 2004.
 The following year, the band would again release two albums, this time on the same day.
 One was The Essentials, a greatest-hits album, and the other was Shot Down Satellites, a new studio release featuring a hard rock-centred style and the single "I Love Not Loving You".
 The disc was produced by the band and their former co-manager, Ross Damude.

 In 2006, Shaun Verreault released his solo debut, The Daggerlip Sketches, focusing on acoustic-guitar-based material.
 It featured new songs and stripped-down versions of familiar material from his band.
 In early 2008, the Wide Mouth Mason's official website announced that Verreault was releasing a second solo album, titled Two Steel Strings, and that the full band was writing new material for a future release Since then, Earl Pereira left the band to concentrate on his own band, The Steadies (formerly Mobadass), which he has fronted since 2005.

 In 2010, Wide Mouth Mason supported ZZ Top with Grady/Big Sugar front-man Gordie Johnson on bass.
 In March 2011, the band announced that Johnson would be joining the band full-time.

 Wide Mouth Mason recorded their first album in five years in late 2010 with Gordie Johnson producing.
 The band has been playing many of these unrecorded songs live over the last year.
-The album entitled "No Bad Days" was released on July 12, 2011.
+The album entitled No Bad Days was released on July 12, 2011.

 In 2019, the group released the heavily blues-influenced album I Wanna Go with You.
 The record prominently features Verreault's "Tri-Slide" technique, using three slides on his fretting hand and playing more lap-steel and dobro-style instruments.

-In 2023, the band released the album Late Night Walking on streaming platforms, CD and vinyl.
-The album was recorded by Ryan Dahle at his studio on Mayne Island BC, with Gordie Johnson playing bass.
+In 2023, the band released the album Late Night Walking on streaming platforms, CD, and vinyl.
+The album was recorded by Ryan Dahle at his studio on Mayne Island, British Columbia, with Gordie Johnson playing bass.